 - 1. The Member's Person-Centered Support Plan must include documentation of their diagnosis(es) and service goals. - 2.
-A Specialized Adult Day Services (SADS) provider must verify all Medicaid Member's diagnosis(es) using the Professional Medical Information Page (PMIP) which shall be supplied by the Case Manager or by documentation from the Member's Licensed Medical Professional.
-SADS providers must ensure documentation verifying the Member's diagnosis(es) is obtained at the time of admission and whenever there is a significant change in the Member's condition.
-The SADS provider shall record any significant change must be recorded in the Member's record or Person-Centered Support Plan. - 3.
-For Members from payment sources other than Medicaid, diagnosis(es) must be documented in a Person-Centered Support Plan or other admission form and verified by the Member's physician or Licensed Medical Professional.
+A Specialized Adult Day Services (SADS) provider must verify all Medicaid Member's diagnosis(es) using the Professional Medical Information Page (PMIP) which shall be supplied by the Cease Manager or by documentation from the Member's Licensed Medical Professional.
+SADS providers must Documentation must be verifiedensure documentation verifying the Member's diagnosis(es) is obtained at the time of admission and whenever there is a significant change in the Member's condition.
+The SADS provider shall record Aany significant change must be recorded in the Member's record or Person-Centered Support Plans. - 3.
+For Members from other payment sources other than Medicaid, diagnosis(es) must be documented in a Person-Centered Support Plan, or other admission form, and verified by the Member's physician or Licensed Medical Professional.
 This documentation must be verified at the time of admission, and whenever there is a significant change in the Member's condition. - 4.
-Adult Day Services Exclusions and Limitations - The delivery of a meal, workbook, activity packet, etc. does not constitute ADS is not a covered unless in-person ADS service is provided in addition to the delivery of food or item.
+Adult Day Services Exclusions and Limitations - a.
+The delivery of a meal, workbook, activity packet, etc. does not constitute rendered ADS and therefore are not reimbursable, is not a covered unless in-person ADS service was is provided in addition to the delivery of food or item.